 - Confirmation of your status as a doctoral candidate at FAU (can be downloaded from docDaten under ‘Dokumente’ once you have been admitted)

-- a guest student enrolment application
+- Two copies of a guest student enrolment application

 More details are available in the section on guest students.